Travel, experience, conserve with

 There are 14 different species of lemur that can be found here, and our daytime visit to Isalo should provide good opportunities to observe ring-tailed, Verreaux's sifaka and red-fronted brown lemur.
 There are also some intriguing endemic bird species including Madagascar partridge, Benson's rock thrush and grey-headed lovebird.

-It will be an early start to the day as we head to the spiny forest at Reniala in search of long-tailed ground roller, subdesert mesite, sickle-billed vanga and banded kestrel.
+It will be an early start to the day as we head to the other-worldly spiny forest at Reniala in search of long-tailed ground roller, subdesert mesite, sickle-billed vanga and banded kestrel.
 After a morning of birdwatching, we return to the hotel for lunch.
-Later in the afternoon, we visit the nearby salt pans for some more birdwatching in the hope of seeing Madagascar buttonquail, Madagascar Kittlitz's and three-banded plovers, Sakalava weaver and greater flamingo, returning to the hotel in time for dinner.
+Later in the afternoon, we visit the nearby salt pans for some more birdwatching in the hope of seeing the endangered Madagascar plover and other wading birds such as Kittlitz's and three-banded plovers, Humblot's heron and greater flamingos, returning to the hotel in time for a rest and time to watch the sun set over the sea with a drink in our hand.
+We then have the option of an evening night walk in the wonderful spiny forest before dinner to spot the nocturnal grey-brown mouse lemur and Petter’s sportive lemur as well as various reptiles.

 Key info